InfoTechBridge/JobToolkit/README.md

 PM> Install-Package JobToolkit.SQLite
 ```

-then for creating requared tables on your SQLite database please run following script in your database:
+Then for creating requared tables on your SQLite database please run following script in your database:

 ```
 JobToolkit/JobToolkit.SQLite/Scripts/SQLite.sql